aranasaurus/aranasaurus.github.io/_drafts/realm-first-impressions.md

 # The App

 The app is fairly simple.
 It's a ratings journal.
 You take a picture of a thing, rate it, comment on it, attach some tags, maybe a location, and then save that to your device.
-Basically [Untappd](untappd) but for anything you can take a picture of and without all the reliance on the social media aspects.
+Basically [Untappd][untappd] but for anything you can take a picture of and without all the reliance on the social media aspects.

 The data model for the app is super simple.
 There are two objects: